-A. The response of a patient to acupuncture is depends on the severity of the illnes and the length of time the patient has suffered from it.
+A. The response of a patient to acupuncture depends on the severity of the illness and the length of time the patient has suffered from it.
 Other important factors are general health, constitutional type, emotional balance, diet, lifestyle, and any medication the patient has received in the past or is receiving at the time of consultation.

-A. Acupuncture’s effectiveness depends on its ability to improve the flow of Qi ( the life-force, vitality, or energy that makes us alive) in the body.
+A. Acupuncture’s effectiveness depends on its ability to improve the flow of Qi ( the life force, vitality, or energy that makes us alive) in the body.
 If it is blocked, progress will be slow or may not occur.
-In conditions of great depletion, the patient’s constitution must be built up for acupuncture to have an effectiveness in a patient receiving medication from an orthodox practitioner, especially on a long-term basis, acupuncture treatment is likely to be difficult and can take some time to be effective.
+In conditions of great depletion, the patient’s constitution must be built up for acupuncture to have effectiveness in a patient receiving medication from an orthodox practitioner, especially on a long-term basis, acupuncture treatment is likely to be difficult and can take some time to be effective.